borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 backups to avoid getting caught without a way to restore a database.
 3. borgmatic does not currently support backing up or restoring multiple databases that share the exact same name on different hosts.
+4. When database hooks are enabled, borgmatic instructs Borg to consume special files (via `--read-special`) to support database dump streaming—regardless of the value of your `read_special` configuration option.
-4. Because database hooks implicitly enable the `read_special` option, any special files are excluded from backups (named pipes, block devices, character devices, and sockets) to prevent hanging.
-Try a command like `find /your/source/path -type b -or -type c -or -type p -or -type s` to find such files.
-Common directories to exclude are `/dev` and `/run`, but that may not be exhaustive. <span class="minilink minilink-addedin">New in version 1.7.3</span> When database hooks are enabled, borgmatic automatically excludes special files (and symlinks to special files) that may cause Borg to hang, so generally you no longer need to manually exclude them.
-There are potential edge cases though in which applications on your system create new special files *after* borgmatic constructs its exclude list, resulting in Borg hangs.
-If that occurs, you can resort to the manual excludes described above.
-And to opt out of the auto-exclude feature entirely, explicitly set `read_special` to true.
+And because this can cause Borg to hang, borgmatic also automatically excludes special files (and symlinks to them) that Borg may get stuck on.
+Even so, there are still potential edge cases in which applications on your system create new special files *after* borgmatic constructs its exclude list, resulting in Borg hangs.
+If that occurs, you can resort to manually excluding those files.
+And if you explicitly set the `read-special` option to `true`, borgmatic will opt you out of the auto-exclude feature entirely, but will still instruct Borg to consume special files—you will just be on your own to exclude them. <span class="minilink minilink-addedin">Prior to version 1.7.3</span>Special files were not auto-excluded, and you were responsible for excluding them yourself.
+Common directories to exclude are `/dev` and `/run`, but that may not be exhaustive.
 5. Database hooks also implicitly enable the `one_file_system` option, which means Borg won't cross filesystem boundaries when looking for files to backup.
 This is especially important when running borgmatic in a container, as